 - Represented Germany’s Scholz in an ICSID investment treaty arbitration against the Kingdom of Morocco, which involved issues of expropriation and discrimination in relation to a ferrous metals recycling investment in Morocco.

 Cooke, Young & Keidan LLP is 'an impressive disputes boutique with some excellent up-and-coming arbitration practitioners making a name for themselves in complex international disputes against much bigger opponents'.
 It specialises in commercial and financial disputes, and the practice is generally free of conflicts of interest.
-Daniel Burbeary is particularly noted for matters involving China, Russia and the CIS region, and Marc Keidan and Sinead O’Callaghan are also active practitioners.
-Arish Bharucha is an experienced senior associate.
+Daniel Burbeary is particularly noted for matters involving China, Russia and the CIS region.
+Sinead O’Callaghan is another active practitioner, while Arish Bharucha is an experienced senior associate.

 Covington & Burling LLP